kkraoj/lfmc_from_sar/README.md

 1. Run `plot_functions.py` by uncommenting any of the functions at the end of the script to reproduce the figures you wish

 ## License
-Data and scripts presented here are free to use.
+Data and scripts presented here are free to use under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Please cite the following paper if you use any data or analyses from this study:

 Rao, K., Williams, A.P., Fortin, J. & Konings, A.G.
 (2020).
 SAR-enhanced mapping of live fuel moisture content.
 Remote Sens.
 Environ., 245.